Battle of Jutas

 The Battle of Jutas (Juuttaan taistelu, Slaget vid Jutas) was fought on Tuesday, 13 September 1808 between Swedish and Russian troops south of Nykarleby in Ostrobothnia, Finland.
 Before the battle the Swedish army was in retreat after the campaign of the previous summer.
 The main Swedish force was retreating from Vaasa to Nykarleby.
 The Russians sent a force to cut off the Swedish retreat.
 In response the Swedes sent a force under Georg Carl von Döbeln to intercept them.
-The battle ended in a Swedish victory, but the main Swedish army was beaten in the Battle of Oravais the very next day.
+The battle ended in a Swedish victory, but the main Swedish army was defeated in the Battle of Oravais the very next day.

-The battle is described in Johan Ludvig Runeberg's epic poem Döbeln at Jutas.
+The battle is described in Johan Ludvig Runeberg's Döbeln at Jutas in his epic Finnish National Poem Fänrik Ståls Sägner.